ferreira-tb/vndb/docs/guide/query-builder.md

 # Query Builder

-The query builder is used to easily refine the database searches.
-It provides some methods that, used in sequence, build the array that will be sent as the body of the request to the VNDB API.
+The query builder is used refine the database searches.
+It provides some methods that, used in sequence, build the JSON array that will be sent as the body of the request to the VNDB API.

-As long as you pay attention to the order in which each function is used, you don't have to use them exactly as in the examples.
-This gives you the flexibility to find your own style.

 For more details, check out the [Query Builder API](https://tb.dev.br/vndb/api/classes/QueryBuilder.html).